 - Transcripts from schools whose language of instruction is English but are not physically located in one of the seven approved countries are ineligible.

+We do not accept diplomas alone as proof of English proficiency.
 Students who do not have a satisfactory transcript must meet the English proficiency requirement with a satisfactory test score instead.
-Note that if you sent your score to another office it may not appear here.

 Submitting a Qualifying Test Score: